ternava/Incremental-build/README.md

   </details>

 - **Step 10:** These data are further processed in the folder `notebooks`.
-This directory contains 3 other subfolders with 5 notebooks each, which are numbered 01-05 because they should be run in order.
-Actually files that being with 02 and 03 are the most important one.
+This directory contains 3 other subfolders with 5 notebooks each, which are prefixed with 01-05 because they should run in order.
+Actually files that begin with 02 and 03 are the most important ones.

   Open the `rez_sample_03_quicktest` folder and click the `02-CleanBuild.ipynb` file.
 It will open a new tab with the data from the clean build.
-In the menubar search for the `Kernel -> Restart and run all` and click it.
+In the menubar search for the
+  `Kernel -> Restart and run all` and click it.
 It will refresh the notebook with your data from the run experiment.
-You need to do this for each notebook in order (the order is mandatory).
+You need to do this for each notebook in order (the order is important!).

   <details>
     <summary><u>See a</u> <b>screenshot</b> (<i>click to expand</i>)</summary>